department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/survivors-dependent-assistance/dependents-education.md

 concurrence: incomplete
 ---

-If you are the dependent of a Veteran who was permanently and totally disabled while on active duty or due to a service-related condition, you may qualify for 45 months of college or graduate degree, certificate courses, apprenticeship, and on-the-job training under the Survivors' and Dependents’ Educational Assistance (DEA) program.
+If you are the dependent of a Veteran who has died or who was permanently and totally disabled while on active duty or due to a service-related condition, you may qualify for 45 months of college or graduate degree, certificate courses, apprenticeship, and on-the-job training under the Survivors' and Dependents’ Educational Assistance (DEA) program.

 <div class="call-out usa-content" markdown="1">